Samsung Galaxy A70

-The Samsung Galaxy A70 and A70s are a series of Android phablets manufactured by Samsung Electronics as part of its fifth-generation Galaxy A series lineup.
+The Samsung Galaxy A70 and A70s are a series of Android phablets manufactured by Samsung Electronics as part of its fifth-generation Galaxy A series line-up.
 The phones feature Android 9 (Pie) with Samsung's proprietary One UI skin, 128 GB of internal storage, and a 4500 mAh battery.
 The A70 was unveiled in South Korea on April 19, 2019.

 Specifications

 Hardware

-The Samsung Galaxy A70 and A70s have a 6.7” FHD+ (1080×2400) Super AMOLED Infinity-U Display with a U-shaped notch for the frontal camera, similar to the Galaxy A50.
-The phone has 6GB and 8GB RAM versions, and has 128GB of internal storage that is expandable to, at least, 1 TB via microSD card.
+The Samsung Galaxy A70 and A70s have a 6.7-inch FHD+ (1080×2400) Super AMOLED Infinity-U Display with a U-shaped notch for the frontal camera, similar to the Galaxy A50.
+The phone has 6 GB and 8 GB RAM versions, and has 128 GB of internal storage that is expandable to, at least, 1 TB via microSD card.

 The phone measures 164.3 × 76.7 × 7.9 mm (6.47 × 3.02 × 0.31 in) and weighs 183 g, featuring a 4500 mAh battery.

-The phone also has a dual-SIM model, 3.5mm headphone jack, and supports, 25W Super Fast Charger with a USB C cable.
+The phone also has a dual-SIM model, 3.5 mm headphone jack, and supports, 25 W Super Fast Charger with a USB-C cable.

 Camera

-The phone has a triple-lens camera consisting of a 32MP f/1.7 wide-angle lens, 8MP f/2.2 ultra-wide angle lens, and a 5MP 3D depth sensor.
+The phone has a triple-lens camera consisting of a 32 MP f/1.7 wide-angle lens, 8 MP f/2.2 ultra-wide angle lens, and a 5 MP 3D depth sensor.
 The triple-lens camera can create a bokeh effect through the 3D depth sensor.
-There is a 32MP f/2.0 selfie camera.
+There is a 32 MP f/2.0 selfie camera.
 The camera also has Samsung's scene optimizer technology that recognizes 20 different scenes and automatically adjusts the camera.
 The phone also can record 4K and super-slow motion video through the camera application.

 Software

-The Samsung Galaxy A70 series runs on Android Pie with Samsung's One UI skin that repositions the touch area in stock Samsung apps towards the bottom, making the interface easier for one handed use with a large screen.
+The Samsung Galaxy A70 series runs on Android Pie with Samsung's One UI skin that repositions the touch area in stock Samsung apps towards the bottom, making the interface easier for one-handed use with a large screen.
 Features include Bixby, Google Assistant, Samsung Health, and Samsung Pay, although the Bixby button is not included.